TritonDataCenter/rfd/rfd/0120/README.md

 #### Network Object Route Attributes

-NAPI hold the routes for a given network.
+NAPI holds the routes for a given network.
 Router Object creation essentially adds routes to every network object.
 For example, upon the creation of this router object:

      Router Object:  192.168.1.0/24, 192.168.2.0/24